 Zhao is one of the most ancient Chinese surnames and like many of these surnames, its origins come from legend.
 There was an officer during the reign of King Mu who was very skilled at training horses and riding chariots.
 He was so helpful to the King and well-respected that he was made Lord of the town of Zhao and he and his descendants took on the name.

 This name originated from the ancient state of Wu and means gateway to heaven.
 The state of Wu was established by the two elder sons of Tai Wang, the King of Zhou, in the 13th century BC.
 Their descendants eventually adopted the surname Wu.
-The state of Wu eventually became a powerful kingdom with the help of Generals Sun Tzu and Wu Zixu.
+In time, the state of Wu became a powerful kingdom with the help of Generals Sun Tzu and Wu Zixu.
 Sun Tzu is best known as author of The Art of War.

 Therefore, the surnames Wu (吳), Zhou (周), and Ji (姬) are historically related.